actions/toolkit/.github/ISSUE_TEMPLATE/enhancement_request.md

 If your issue is relevant to this repository, please include the information below:

-**Describe the bug**
+**Describe the enhancement**
-A clear and concise description of what the bug is.

-**To Reproduce**
-Steps to reproduce the behavior.

-**Expected behavior**
-A clear and concise description of what you expected to happen.
+A clear and concise description of what the features or enhancment you need.

 **Code Snippet**
-If applicable, add a code snippet to help explain your problem.
+If applicable, add a code snippet to show the api enhancement.

 **Additional information**
-Add any other context about the problem here.
+Add any other context about the feature here.